Keck-DataReductionPipelines/KCWI_DRP-Docs/docs/source/running.rst

   file that is stored in the installation directory in ``kcwidrp/config/kcwi.cfg``.

+* ``--write_config`` If this option is set, an editable copy of the default DRP configuration file is written to wherever the command was invoked from.
+This file can then be used to modify the behavior of the pipeline using the ``-c`` option.

 * ``-k`` or ``--skipsky``  Set this to skip sky subtraction for all frames reduced with this command.